In September, a Lake County man died after falling asleep and crashing his vehicle into a dump truck, according to the Chicago Tribune.

 These collisions often occur at high speeds on long stretches of highway where fatigued drivers doze off; the results of the crashes are without question devastating for innocent victims involved.

-If you have been hurt in a crash caused by a drowsy or sleeping driver, contact an Illinois personal injury lawyer experienced in cases involving driver fatigue and negligence.
+If you have been hurt in a crash caused by a drowsy or sleeping driver, contact a Chicago car accident lawyer experienced in cases involving driver fatigue and negligence.
 A personal injury attorney helps hold drowsy drivers responsible for the damages they inflict.